Trip guide

 Georgia coast and Brunswick

 Use the middle to decide how much of the Georgia coast belongs in the day.
-Brunswick is the easiest way to make the route feel coastal without overcomplicating it.
+Brunswick is the easiest way to make the route feel coastal without overcomplicating it, and it is the stop that keeps the day from becoming only a straight transfer.

 - Best middle: one practical stop, not a string of tiny pauses.